How is CBD Stored?

 At IndigoNaturals, our CBD oil bottles are already tinted to help with this.

-Does type of CBD affect how you store it?
+Does the type of CBD affect how you store it?

 It's more a question of becoming darker, goopy, and smelly.